autocrypt/autocrypt/doc/level1.rst

 * The critical ``encrypt`` attribute specifies whether the message would be sent encrypted or not, at the time of saving the draft.
 It MUST be present in the header.
-* The non-critical ``_is-reply`` attribute indicates whether the message is composed as a reply to an encrypted message.
+* The non-critical ``_is-reply-to-encrypted`` attribute indicates
+  whether the message is composed as a reply to an encrypted message.
   This affects the :ref:`Autocrypt recommendation<final-recommendation-phase>`.
 It is optional and defaults to ``no``.
 * The non-critical ``_by-choice`` attribute indicates whether the value of the ``encrypt`` attribute was made by immediate user choice.
 It is optional and defaults to ``no``.